I made a classic beginner mistake. I put essential oils directly on my skin.

 Actually, diffusing your oils is one of the best ways to enjoy aromatherapy.
 If you run a diffuser, the healing compounds enter your system through your lungs.
 Sending a scented mist into the air also makes your house smell great.

 Cold air diffusers, such as the one you see below, preserve the integrity of essential oils.
 They spread the aromatic compounds with a cold mist, instead of with heat.
 Essential oil diffusers are also decorative, as well as functional.
-This one has a wood grain style finish.
-But you can also order it in white.
+This one changes colors as it diffuses.

 Can You Use Essential Oils on Babies?

 There’s more bad essential oil advice on the Internet, concerning the use of essential oils on babies.
 This is something I’d never do, if I had a baby in the house.
 That’s because essential oils are so strong.
 Even lavender essential oil, considered one of the more gentle aromatics, still shouldn’t be used on children under two.
 This post explains safe use of lavender oil with children.